VOX knows how important young people are for their political goals so they cherish and pamper their junior supporters.

 Those strategies are both online and offline.
 If we follow the social media theorist Nathan Jurgenson and his strong critique of digital dualism, online and offline worlds are not different dimensions and cannot be distinguished one from the other since both are intertwined.
 Extrapolating this tenet to the world of politics, the online behaviour of a party has offline consequences (i.e. in election results) – hence the extreme importance of its Internet persona.

 Online, VOX have skilfully used all the potential social media platforms and applications available to connect with their cubs.
+They also understand that you need to grow your Instagram followers to be noticed online.
 Their frenzied activity on Twitter, for instance, via the individual accounts of their leaders or through the party’s accounts (@vox_es, @vox_noticias, @voxjovenes, among many others – including separate accounts for their activities in the parliament and in the congress) is endless.
 I would like to specially highlight their dynamic activity on Instagram since it is the social platform in Spain that has manifestly increased its popularity in recent years, in 2018 being declared the preferred social media platform among Spanish teenagers, with 60% of the users from 14-17 years old.

 VOX is the absolute king in the Spanish political Instagram kingdom.
 In February 2019, it had more than 120,000 followers and in July of the same year (350,000).
 That represents way more followers than the two major left parties, the socialist party (73,8000) and Podemos (175,000) taken together.
 VOX overwhelmingly posts videos.
 There is hardly any sign of photos but rather they prefer moving images: videos of their political leaders taking part in public meetings, criticizing their political opponents, celebrating the different historic-traditional dates or festivals or encouraging students to study for their university entrance exams (“for the future of Spain”) just to mention a few of their uses.
 In other words, VOX knows how important the youth is for their political goals so they cherish and pamper their junior supporters.